Carmina M. Chapp, Ph.D.

 My name is Fr.
 Frank Donio, S.A.C., and I teach TH 211 Foundations of Catholic Spirituality and TH 541 Christian Leadership and Management.
 My D.Min. from The Catholic University of America is in Adult Spiritual Formation.
 I also have a M.A. in Church History from CUA, a M.Div. from Washington Theological Union, and a M.S. in Church Management from Villanova University School of Business.
 I am the Director of the Catholic Apostolate Center in Washington, D.C., and I am collaborating with the United States Conference of Catholic Bishops on the development of a print publication and an online resource called the New Evangelization Toolkit.
 I am also working on two books, one on collaboration among Church leaders and another on apostleship.

-My name is Angela Franks, and I’m a wife, mom of six (yes, six), and theologian.
+My name is Angela Franks, and I’m a mom of six (yes, six).
 I love teaching theology, and I am blessed to do that for St. Joe’s as the instructor for TH340/582, the undergrad and graduate Theology of the Body courses.
 I also direct the Master of Theological Studies for the New Evangelization degree at the Theological Institute for the New Evangelization, based at St. John’s Seminary in Boston, where I live with my family.
-I slog–that is my word for “slow blogging,” or blogging at the speed of life–with my husband David at our website.
 My latest book is Contraception and Catholicism: What the Church Teaches and Why.
 In my free time … oh, wait, I don’t have any free time.
 But if I did, I would spend it working out, biking, cooking, reading, or visiting Maine.
 And smooching those six kids.
 Whom we homeschool.
 But that’s another story….

 I am Mark Koehne.
-I designed and now teach TH 335 Catholic Social Teaching and TH 512 Catholic Bioethics for Saint Joseph’s College Online.
+I teach TH 520 New Testament for Saint Joseph’s College Online.
 I am chair of the Theology Department of Aquinas High School in La Crosse, WI, and coordinate community service at that school.
 In addition, I teach Old Testament in the Permanent Diaconate Formation Program of the Diocese of La Crosse.
 Currently, I am working on projects in bioethics and Old Testament.
 I enjoy spending time with my wife and four children, three of whom are now young adults.

 Susan O’Hara, M.A.